Maine’s unique terroir

 In 2012, we were able to harvest the first fruit from our vineyard, which yielded 4.5 tons of grapes and became Vendange, a sparkling rosé, and our very first estate-grown wine.
 The following year, in 2013, we harvested 6.85 tons of grapes and were able to produce both a sparkling rosé and a sparkling white, a Blanc de Blancs.

 The grower and Makers

 None of what happens in the vineyard or winery could be done without a strong team.
 The tireless efforts of our vineyard crew, Allen Weaver, Joe Bria, and KC Maguire, make all this possible.
 Their dedication to become real students and experimenters of viticulture is what allows this to succeed and improve season after season.
-The winery team, Aaron and CC Peet, Daryl Emery, Jared Peet and Ben Hamel, exemplify the dedication, skill and self-demand for quality that is necessary to turn quality grapes into amazing wine.
+The winery team, Aaron and CC Peet, Daryl Emery, and Jared Peet exemplify the dedication, skill and self-demand for quality that is necessary to turn quality grapes into amazing wine.
 The next time you’re enjoying one of our wines, remember the people that got it to your glass.
 From the fields to the bottle, they are all artists.